argodev/study/docs/ctf/portswigger.md

 ## Cross-site Scripting

-### Reflected XSS into HTML conext with Nothing Encoded
+### :material-gauge-empty: Reflected XSS into HTML conext with Nothing Encoded

-This was a rather simple challenge and serves as an introduction to XSS.
-The instructions suggested that there existed an XSS vuln on the website and the solution was to get the browser to call `alert()`.
+!!! question
+    This lab contains a simple reflected cross-site scripting vulnerability in the search functionality.

+    To solve the lab, perform a cross-site scripting attack that calls the `alert` function.

 Visiting the site, there is a search form.
 I searched for `test` and was redirected to `t/?search=test`.
 I then searched for `test <script>alert();</script>` and, not surprisingly, I receieved an alert and completed the lab.

-### Stored XSS into HTML context with nothing encoded
+### :material-gauge-empty: Stored XSS into HTML context with nothing encoded

 Found an comment form on the website and submitted the following: `This is awesome!<script>alert('you stink');</script>`.
 Once I submitted and then visited the post again, the alert was triggered and the lab was solved.

-### DOM XSS in document.write sink using source location.search
+### :material-gauge-empty: DOM XSS in document.write sink using source location.search

+!!! question
     This lab contains a DOM-based cross-site scripting vulnerability in the search query tracking functionality.
 It uses the JavaScript `document.write` function, which writes data out to the page.
 The `document.write` function is called with data from `location.search`, which you can control using the website URL.

 I started out by attempting to search for `test <script>alert();</script>` which displayed the exact same contents out on the page (no alert box).
 I then reviewed the source code for the page and found this bit of Javascript: